fabianhr8/BooksAndReviews/README.md

-# librosResenas - React app for book reviews
+# Books&Reviews - React app for book reviews

-Simple app for creating users who can review books, created with JS React, Node.js, and MongoDB.
+Simple app for users to review books, created with React.js, Node.js, and MongoDB.

 ## Table of contents